Working With Availability Views in 25Live

 Standard (default) View

-In the Standard view mode, the squares representing blocks of time in the availability grid are color-coded to signal different statuses of events (as shown above in the color legend).
+In the Standard view mode, the squares representing blocks of time in the availability grid are color-coded to signal different statuses of events (as shown above under "Understanding the Event Block Colors").
+This view's custom colors are set in the Grid Coloring System Settings.

 Utilization Views